haxakl/RunBelievable/README.md

 runningprogram
 ==============

-An sport mobile application using Cordova.
+A sport mobile application using Cordova.